plum-umd/adapton.racket/README.md

 file, or consider creating a new file for your tests that leverages the code in the files related to testing.

-If you are using DrRacket, you can right click on any function and select "go to source file" to open the file containing the function definition.
+If you are using DrRacket, you can right click on any function and select `go to source file` to open the file containing the function definition.

 ## Graphing

 There is code throughout the repo that builds a visual representation of the DCG of your program.
-Obviously this code will effect performance, and so can be turned off by setting the parameter "graphing-on" to false (#f) in the file "graphing.rkt".
+Obviously this code will effect performance, and so can be turned off by setting the parameter `graphing-on` to false (`#f`) in the file `graphing.rkt`.
-If you choose to leave graphing enabled, the results of the graphing are automatically stored in the file graph.gmv in the same directory as the "graphing.rkt" file.
-You can modifiy the location and name of this file in "graphing.rkt".
+If you choose to leave graphing enabled, the results of the graphing are automatically stored in the file `graph.gmv` in the same directory as the `graphing.rkt` file.
+You can modifiy the location and name of this file in `graphing.rkt`.

 To view the graph that is built you will need graphmovie, which can be downloaded
 here: https://github.com/kyleheadley/graphmovie

-Once you have graphmovie download, simply open "graph.html" in your browser and open the .gmv file containing your graph.
+Once you have graphmovie download, simply open `graph.html` in your browser and open the `.gmv` file containing your graph.

-It is worth noting that when the graph.gmv file is cleared and a new graph is created each time your code is compiled.
-If you do not re-compile your code, changes will simply be added to the graph that currently exists in "graph.gmv".
+It is worth noting that when the `graph.gmv` file is cleared and a new graph is created each time your code is compiled.
+If you do not re-compile your code, changes will simply be added to the graph that currently exists in `graph.gmv`.
 This means that you perfrom some computations and load your DCG, and then go back and mutate your inputs.
 This will dirty your DCG, which will be reflected in graph.gmv until you re-compile.